Jasper Johns: Painting

 Johns is also known for including three-dimensional objects in his paintings.
 These objects can be either found (the ruler in Painting with Ruler and "Gray," 1960) or specifically made (the plaster reliefs in Target with Four Faces, 1955).
 This practice challenges the typical conception of painting as a two-dimensional realm.
 Johns's early and enduring use of the medium of encaustic also presented the opportunity to experiment with texture.
 An ancient technique, encaustic is a process whereby melted wax mixed with pigment is applied and "burned into" a support.
 The method allowed Johns to preserve the discrete quality of individual brushstrokes, even when layered, creating textured yet, at times, transparent surfaces.
-Johns's 2020 work Slice reproduces a drawing of a knee by Jéan-Marc Togodgue, a Cameroonian emigre student basketball player who attended the Salisbury School near Johns's estate in Sharon.
+Johns's 2020 work Slice reproduces a drawing of a knee by Jéan-Marc Togodgue, a Cameroonian émigré student basketball player who attended the Salisbury School near Johns's estate in Sharon.
 Johns's use of Togodgue's artwork without first notifying him led to a dispute that was settled amicably.

+In 2026, the Guggenheim Museum Bilbao organized Jasper Johns: Night Driver, a retrospective exhibition that explored more than seventy years of the artist's career and highlighted his influence on contemporary art..
+The exhibition included paintings, sculptures, and works on paper from different periods of Johns's career.